Natalia Oreiro: Personal life

-In 2001, Oreiro began a relationship with Argentine singer and musician Ricardo Mollo, best known for his career as member of rock bands Sumo and Divididos.
-They married secretly later that year, on December 31.
-On 26 January 2012, in a clinic in Buenos Aires, Oreiro gave birth to a boy.
-The child was named Merlín Atahualpa Mollo Oreiro.
+In 2001, Oreiro began a relationship with Argentine singer and musician Ricardo Mollo, best known for his career as member of the rock bands Sumo and Divididos.
+They secretly married later that year, on 31 December.
+On 26 January 2012, in a clinic in Buenos Aires, Oreiro gave birth to a boy named Merlín Atahualpa Mollo Oreiro.
 She and her son received Russian citizenship on 25 October 2021.

-She declared herself as a socialist.
+She has declared herself as a socialist.